Amplification in parametrically-driven resonators near instability based on Floquet theory and Green's functions: Conclusion

 In addition to these results, we improved upon previous models by Wiesenfeld \etal on amplification of small signals near bifurcation points and also on noisy precursors of bifurcations by making them more quantitative.
 Although, we did not investigate the effect of the several types of bifurcations on amplification, the results presented here are general enough to be able to apply to all of them.
-Furthermore, we believe that our contribution may help the development of amplifiers and sensors near bifurcation points such as parametrically-driven nano-mechanical resonators and Josephson parametric amplifiers \cite{yamamoto2008flux}.
+Furthermore, we believe that our contribution may help the development of amplifiers and sensors near bifurcation points such as parametrically-driven nano-mechanical resonators \cite{mahboob2014two}, MEMS \cite{pribovsek2022parametric}, and Josephson parametric amplifiers \cite{yamamoto2008flux, mahboob2022three}.
+It could also be used in the stability analysis of limit cycles in multimode nonlinear resonators \cite{kecskekler2023multimode}.

 We believe that in addition to the small signal amplification application, the theory developed here is also relevant to explaining the generation of frequency combs in parametrically-driven nonlinear dynamical systems \cite{batista2020frequency}.
 In several of these systems, the frequency-comb spectrum was experimentally observed to occur near bifurcation points \cite{ganesan2018phononic,czaplewski2018bifurcation}.
 Hence, a better understanding of the linear behavior of these dynamical systems provided by the Green's function method based on Floquet theory that we developed here may be relevant in guiding future developments in this field.
 This method may also be extended to investigate the linear response of limit cycles in nonlinear dynamical systems to added small ac perturbations or noise.
 In this way, one could calculate the amplification gain near several types of bifurcation points.